Batman/Superman/Wonder Woman: Trinity: Issue 2

 In her jet, Wonder Woman sits impatiently until she picks off a signal: Bizarro.
 Following him to Ra's' lair, she learns that the missile is still prepped and ready, so she reveals herself.
 As she gets to Ra's, Bizarro appears and gets the upper hand, even breaking Diana's lasso, before completely beating her.
 Superman reaches the silo in Bulgaria and plans to stop the missile as it launches.
 Grabbing the warhead, he throws it into deep space as it explodes.
 Wonder Woman awakens in the same chains that held Bizarro with Ra's next to her.
 Exchanging words, Ra's reveals that one of the missiles will destroy Gotham, while the others will give something bigger for Superman to worry about: all part of his plan to save Earth from man.
 Seeing a group of guards out cold, Artemis is attacked by Batman, and finally gets the upper hand against her.
-Just as Bizarro is about to kill Diana, Batman appears and hurts Bizzaro with an explosive that hurts his eyes.
+Just as Bizarro is about to kill Diana, Batman appears and hurts Bizarro with an explosive that hurts his eyes.
 Blinded, he files off as Batman fights Ra's and beats him, until Ubu surprises Batman in order for Ra's to escape.
 Freeing Diana, Batman and Wonder Woman make their way deep into the complex until Diana gets weakened from the fumes of the Lazarus Pit.
 Batman goes to work on the missile as one of Ra's followers, Sybil, attacks him.
 Diana, still weak, fights her but is stabbed.
 Batman cries for the Amazon, just as Sybil falls to her death and Batman stops the missile.
 Diana enters the Pit just as Superman arrives.
 When she emerges, the fact that the Pit causes anyone to go insane at first leads Diana to lash out against Superman and Batman just as she leaves.